DominoEximoAlt/Death-Counter/readme.md

 - **Game Selector:** Easily choose which game to track from a list of supported titles.
 - **Overlay Support:** Display death count and timer as an overlay on your screen.
 - **Persistent Data:** Death counts and session time are saved between runs.
-- **Customizable:** Configure capture monitor, detection thresholds, and other settings via `.env` file.
-- **Extensible:** Easily add support for new games by updating templates and detection logic.

 ## Tech Stack